kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Less Treat Injury (TI) on Taris but more TI after Taris (+3)
 - Worse Fortitude and Will saves (-2)
 - Must swap combat feats to Flurry for all fights
+- Need to position for Sneak Attacks in some fights

 **Scout:**
 - Guaranteed Alacrity on Spire, saving 10-11 seconds due to better shopping route